alexchenuw/devopslabs/Lab-27/README.md

 http://the-node-public-ip:nodeport

-* >lab 27-5. now switch your kubectl to connect the instructor's k8s cluster by copying the kube config file over and override your current one:
+* >lab 27-5. now switch your kubectl to connect the instructor's k8s cluster by copying the kube config file over and override your current one

-on your gcp vm workstation:
+on your gcp vm workstation:  use uwdevops as the password here.

 ```
 scp devops@10.128.0.23:/etc/kubernetes/admin.conf $HOME/.kube/config